mlatysheva/codecademy_mixedMessages/readme.md

 The 'life' and 'studying' parts are stored in arrays and the 'inspirational saying' part is stored in an array of objects with the author and the quote.

+I used the git version control system to track the changes and push them to github.

+To run the program, you need to have node.js installed and run the following command from the terminal from the folder where the file is located:

+$ node mixedMessages.js